hitoshi-watase/sercrod/docs/reference/directives/textContent.md

 - Static `%expr%` expansion:

-  - When no text directive is present, Nablla can expand inline `%expr%` placeholders in a single text node and assign the result to `textContent`.
+  - When no text directive is present, Sercrod can expand inline `%expr%` placeholders in a single text node and assign the result to `textContent`.
   - As soon as `*textContent` is present, this static expansion is skipped, because the directive takes full control of `textContent`.

 Recommendation: